Fescron/Project-LabEmbeddedDesign1/README.md

 - `main.c`
   - Here is the **main method** where everything starts from.
 We've also added **two initialisation methods** that configure the `EMF32` to **wakeup from pin interrupts** and/or it's **`RTC compare` ability**.

+- `pin_mapping.h`
+  - Here we put all the PORT and PIN definitions.

 - `debuging.h`
   - Here we can **enable or disable debugging over UART** by (un)commenting one `#define` line.
 This file is called in every other file where there are UART (`dbprint`) calls.
 Because these calls are surrounded by `#ifdef DEBUGGING ... #endif` tags, the statements are included/excluded in the uploaded code.